 The sex therapy and relationship coaching sessions can be surprisingly enjoyable and freeing.
 The best

 things in life are fun, and sex is undoubtedly one of the best things in life, so we'll talk, we’ll laugh and we’ll lighten

 you up about the whole sex thing.
 At the same time we’ll look at you, your relationships and your life.

 The most common comment clients say at the end of their first session is: "What a relief!" and "I wish I/we'd come to you a lot sooner!"

 LocationThe LoveLife Clinic is at 3/758 Darling Street, Rozelle, Sydney, Australia.

 There is plenty of street parking and the 440 and 445 buses stop out the front on Darling Street.

-If you are based outside Sydney we can do sessions via skype, zoom or facetime.
+If you are based outside Sydney we can do sessions online.
 We have clients all over the world, and find that the video interface is very effective.